Santa Clara Police Department Response to Homeless and Unstably Housed

 Recent Changes in Guidelines Related to Homelessness in the United States

-In June 2024, the U.S. Supreme Court ruled that state and local governments have the legal authority to implement and enforce ordinances that prohibit homeless encampments on public property.
-Shortly after this ruling, California Governor Gavin Newsom issued an executive order directing state and local agencies to urgently address homeless encampments while respecting the dignity and safety of Californians experiencing homelessness.
-The Johnson v.
-City of Grants Pass ruling provides added detail on this topic.
+In June 2024, the U.S. Supreme Court ruled that state and local governments can make and enforce rules that stop homeless encampments on public property.
+Soon after, California Governor Gavin Newsom ordered state and local agencies to act quickly to address homeless encampments while still treating people with dignity and care.
+The court case Johnson v.
+City of Grants Pass explains more about this ruling.

 Homelessness in Santa Clara

-The Police Department works collaboratively with City departments and other agencies and organizations on outreach and enforcement to connect people with access to resources and services.
+The Police Department works with other City departments and community groups to help connect people with resources and services.

-For more information about available resources a visit the City’s Housing & Community Services Division’s Homeless Assistance webpage.
+For more help and information, visit the City’s Housing & Community Services Division’s Homeless Assistance webpage.

 Homelessness on Public vs. Private Property